The Green Hornet (2011 film): Box office

 The Green Hornet took in $33,526,876 its opening weekend, and just over $40 million for the four-day Martin Luther King, Jr. Day holiday weekend, topping the box office.
 In its second weekend, it dropped 47% to $17.7 million, finishing second to No Strings Attached.
 In its third weekend, it earned $11.2 million and finished in fourth place.
 The film ended its theatrical run on April 21, 2011, with a North American domestic gross of $98,780,042 and an international gross of $129,037,206 for a total $227,817,248 worldwide.

 Future

 Cancelled sequel

-Moritz said in March 2012 that no sequel would be forthcoming since the movie "did almost $250 million and was actually very well liked, but we made the movie for too much money.
+In January 2011, shortly before the film's release, Goldberg said a sequel was already mapped out, saying “You don’t make a movie like this without considering the sequel.
+Yeah, we have the whole plot planned out, which is kind of what we would have done in the first place.”
+However, Moritz said in March 2012 that no sequel would be forthcoming since the movie "did almost $250 million and was actually very well liked, but we made the movie for too much money.
 One, we made it in L.A. for certain reasons, and two, we decided to go to 3D—that added another $10 million.
 If I had done it in a tax-rebate state and not done 3D, it would have been considered a huge financial success for the studio.
 So we're not making a sequel right now".